Smarhon: History

+Culture

 Up until World War II, Smarhon was widely known for its baranki, traditional Eastern European ring-shaped bread rolls, similar to bagels and bubliki.
 Russian food historian William Pokhlyobkin considered Smarhon to be the birthplace of baranki.
 Baranki were supposedly used to feed bears in the Bear Academy.
 Written accounts of Smarhon baranki appeared in the 19th century.
 Polish-Lithuanian journalist Adam Kirkor wrote in the encyclopedia Picturesque Russia: "In Smorgon, Oshmyany district, Vilna province, almost all the petty bourgeois population is busy baking small bubliki, or kringles, which are widely known as Smorgon obvaranki.
 Each traveller would definitely buy several bundles of these bubliki; besides, they are transported to Vilna and other cities."
 Władysław Syrokomla mentioned Smarhon as "the capital of obwarzanki famous in all Lithuania".
 Smarhon obwarzanki were a traditional treat at Saint Casimir's Fair in Vilnius.